be0vlk/owlculus/README.md

 - **Evidence Management**: Organized file storage with optional automatic folder structures
 - **Entity System**: Assign various types of entities to your case each with templated, self-contained notes
 - **Cross-Case Correlation**: Automatically discover connections between investigations (WIP)
+- **Browser Extension**: Capture web pages as HTML or screenshots and save them directly to your cases as evidence

 ### OSINT Plugin Ecosystem
 Allows running popular and custom OSINT tools right within the app.